TutorLyft Logo

 Getting Adequate Rest

-Ensure you get a minimum of 7 hours of sleep before the day of the exam.
+Ensure you get a minimum of 7 hours of sleep before the day of the exam, as a good night's sleep is crucial for optimal performance.
 Sleep is scientifically proven to aid memory consolidation, so avoiding all-nighters could be the difference between knowing the material and forgetting it under pressure.

 Preparing Physically